This post’s a followup to the one about my proposed Book’s theme and vision statement.

-5) Mark hasn’t figured out exactly how much time and energy he will give to marketing the book ‘off line’.
-He is, however, able to commit significant time and resource to online promotion efforts.
+5) I haven’t figured out exactly how much time and energy I will give to marketing the book ‘off line’.
+I am, however, able to commit significant time and resource to online promotion efforts.

 Just Five Rules & Self-Coaching

-Here’s a short video Mark did nearly four years ago that attempts to explain the ‘just five rules’ approach to self-coaching.
+Here’s a short video I did nearly four years ago that attempts to explain the ‘just five rules’ approach to self-coaching.